 As provided for in the constitution and bylaws of the Pool, the Prince William Self-Insurance Group's Board of Directors has the authority to assess members' premiums for any deficits and may provide for a distribution in the case of a surplus.
+There was no distribution of surplus declared during the fiscal year 2019.
 There was a distribution of surplus declared of \$1,091,790 during fiscal year 2018.
-There was no distribution of surplus declared during the fiscal year 2017.
-At June 30, 2018 and 2017, the intent of the Board of Directors was not to pay out all of the distribution payable in the near-term, but rather hold a portion for future distributions to its members to be used for risk control initiatives and/or apply as a credit to future fiscal year premiums.
+At June 30, 2019 and 2018, the intent of the Board of Directors was not to pay out all of the distribution payable in the near-term, but rather hold a portion for future distributions to its members to be used for risk control initiatives and/or apply as a credit to future fiscal year premiums.